 - From Split, we drove to Krka National Park.
 We got there right as the park opened, and it quickly got crowded.
 This is a beautiful park, and I’m glad we visited, but it was so busy.

-- We stayed in Starigrad, not to be confused with Stari Grad on Hvar.
+- In Paklencia we stayed in Starigrad, not to be confused with Stari Grad on Hvar.
 It’s a little town right on the water, and also where Paklenica NP is located.
 Stairgrad appears to be a popular destination for Germans, and I think they’re on to something.

 Paklenica National Park beta